 About Me

 I am a Doctoral Candidate of Philosophy at the University of Utah.
-I work primarily at the intersection of Philosophy of Psychiatry, Philosophy of Law, and Clinical Ethics under the direction of Dr. Natalia Washington.
-My research is focused on the relationship between agency, rationality, responsibility, and mental illness; chiefly, how the act of diagnosing psychiatric disorders creates particularly negative characterizations of individuals with mental illnesses, which has detrimental effects both within and outside of the clinician's office.
+I work primarily at the intersection of Philosophy of Science, Law, and Applied Ethics under the direction of Dr. Natalia Washington.

 Originally from Long Island, I made my way to the Green Mountain State and completed my B.A. in Philosophy and Psychology at Saint Michael's College.
 In my free time, I enjoy hiking up Utah's mountains, skiing down them, and taking in the view with a hot cup of coffee.